pscheyer/Bulltipeer/README.md

 Add text field delegate to `ConnectionsViewController.h` alongside the MCBrowserViewControllerDelegate.
 Add the set command for that delegate to `ConnectionsViewController.m` `viewDidLoad` method.

+20150909 2241CST
+add `textFieldShouldReturn` delegate method of text field to remove keyboard when return button is tapped, and peerID to get the name set to the text field.
+We already initialized `peerID` and `session` so we need to set them to nil and then reinitialize using specified name by calling `setupPeerAndSessionWithDisplayName`.